by R.J. Jacob

 In addition to the Disinfo hysteria, I recently found myself witness to a democrat-republican argument about how “we” should fix things at the national level.
 The republican talked about Obama, GM, Obama, Israel, Obamacare, and more Obama (“We just need to get rid of Obama!”).
 The democrat talked about Obama’s gracefulness, Bush Sr, Bush Jr, “Mitt and Newt” and other ridiculous republicans with silly names (“We just can’t let another republican into office!”).
-After so many minutes of torture, I decided to step into the nightmare and give an argument to explain why secession is the only solution.
+After so many minutes of torture I decided to step in and give an argument for secession.

 In short, I argued that the significant differences between Americans are so great and beyond resolution that the only way to reconcile such irreconcilable differences would be to break up the US federal government by means of pan-secessionism and decentralizing politics and economics into a system of decentralized systems.

-All of a sudden the republican and democrat were on the same page.
-The republican thought I was crazy, maybe stupid, possibly deep cover communista.
-“Secession isn’t the answer, my friend.”
-The democrat echoed the republican, “yeah, let’s just destroy everything, man.”
-The democrat thought I was spinning out some sort of “racist” agenda to push welfare recipients into “mass starvation.”
-He joked (half-seriously) about “cannibal cities” and the “possibility of slavery being reinstated.”
+Suddenly, the republican and democrat were on the same sheet of music.
+The republican thought I was stupid or maybe deep cover communista.
+“Secession isn’t the answer.”
+The democrat actually thought I was a racist trying to push welfare recipients into “mass starvation.”
+He talked about “cannibal cities” and the possibility of “slavery” being “reinstated.”

-Amazingly, the only issue the republican and democrat agreed upon was staying together, for security reasons.
+In the end, the one thing the republican and democrat agreed on was staying together, for security reasons.

 The desire to feel secure through large structural systems is a thing of modernity.
 There are many reasons why people run to the state but fear is the primary drive—fear of poverty, crime, racism, hate, violence, terrorism, war, being a minority, and so forth.
 Bruce Schneier in his book Beyond Fear demonstrates how modern man makes tradeoffs based on the feeling of security, not the reality of security.
 It’s no coincidence that we have today a therapeutic nanny welfare state partnered with a massive big sister security industrial complex that works to make people feel more secure.
 The entire ideological premise of the American ruling class is to pretend to guard you from everything—including yourself.